 Cobia grow quickly in the first few years of life and mature at young ages.
 Sexually dimorphic growth is exhibited, with females attaining larger sizes than males (Franks and Brown-Peterson 2002).
-Males begin maturing at 64 cm (25 inches) FL (approximately age 1 fish) and most are mature by age 2 (Thompson et al. 1992, Smith 1995, Lotz et al. 1996; Brown-Peterson 2001).
-Female cobia do not begin maturing until 83 cm (33 inches) FL (approximately age 2 fish) and most are mature at age 3 (Thompson et al. 1992, Lotz et al. 1996; Brown-Peterson 2001).
-Smith (1995) found that most females caught off the southeastern United States were mature by 80 cm (32 inches) FL.
-No immature cobia age 4 or greater have been observed.
-The following excerpt is from the Southeast Data, Assessment, and Review (SEDAR) 28 stock assessment (2013) on cobia, detailing the recommendations of the Life History Working Group (LHWG):
+Males begin maturing at 64 cm (25 inches) FL (approximately age-1 fish) and most are mature by age 2 (Thompson et al. 1992, Smith 1995, Lotz et al. 1996; Brown-Peterson 2001).
+Female cobia begin to sexually mature at 83 cm (33 inches) FL (approximately age-2) and most are reproductively mature by age-3 (Thompson et al. 1992, Lotz et al. 1996; Brown-Peterson 2001).
+However, Smith (1995) found a slightly lower size at maturity of 80 cm (32 inches) FL for female cobia caught off the southeastern United States.
+No studies observed immature cobia older than age-4.
+The Southeast Data, Assessment, and Review (SEDAR) 28 stock assessment (2013) on cobia found that reproductive maturity appears to more strongly correlate with size than age, with females demonstrating a larger length-at-age than males.